Happy Fall, ya'll!

 I've been watching some movies on Amazon Prime Video lately to fill the gaps in-between my day, primarily when I eat lunch.
 I've watched quite a few good ones - Four Good Days w/ Mila Kunis, My Fault w/ Gabriel Guevara and Nicole Wallace, A Rainy Day in New York w/ Timothee Chalamet, The King of Staten Island w/ Pete Davidson and Remember Me w/ Robert Pattinson.
 All very well done movies!
 Among my favorite were My Fault and Remember Me, especially My Fault.
 Matter of fact, they are in the works of producing a sequel to My Fault that will be coming out on Prime on December 27th called Your Fault.
 I'm so entirely excited and then there will be a third called Our Fault.
 If you're into romance, it's definitely for you!
 Another good one I watched was Raising Voices also w/ Nicole Wallace and Gabriel Guevara.

 I've also been conducting research on the shadow self to better understand it all.
 It's definitely a complex topic.
 I shutdown mentally when Jason's mom passed and then when my dad passed, though there was a grieving process that took place for both, they were different from each other.
 Losing her made me feel isolated, even paralyzed at times both mentally and physically.
-With my dads passing, I discovered a keen interest in philosophy.
+With my dads passing, I discovered a keen interest in psychology.
 Other than that, I've been gaming here and there to destress and have also been working on organizing my spare room.
 Once I have reached a point that I feel satisfied with in my research, I will continue on with my thought process and writing as it pertains to the grief project that I'm working on.
 I have the chiropractor tomorrow as well as grocery shopping to do.
 Tuesday is my final procedure - the ablation.
 I see my primary doctor that following Friday to follow-up and have him fill out my fitness for duty form, so that I can return to work on the 23rd.

 Not much else is going on here.